 Now that you have your list of questions, it’s time to start checking out potential boarders.
 Beginning with recommendations from friends and family is always a good idea.
 Another approach is to think about the locations that are best for you, and search those areas for boarding facilities.

 Reading reviews can be daunting, but it can help you decide which places to add to your shortlist.
-Remember to take everything you read with a grain of salt, and to read average and negative reviews along with the good ones.
+Remember to take everything you read with a grain of salt, and to read average and negative reviews along with the good ones

-Once you have made your shortlist, start making calls.
+Once you have made your list, start making calls.
 Ask your questions and find out if you can take a tour.
 The way each facility answers your questions can help you make your decision.
 Most of all, it is important to go with your gut.
 If you are on a tour, and don’t feel it’s a good fit, move on.
 What can work for someone else may not always work for you and your dog.

 It is okay to feel nervous or scared when leaving your pet.
 That is why it is so important to do a trial run before leaving them for an extended period of time.
 A trial stay can give you the peace of mind you need to enjoy your time away, and help you to find the perfect boarding situation for your dog.
 If your dog is acting abnormally for a few days after the trial, it may be a sign that they had a bad experience.